Leslie Cheung: 1990–1994: Music hiatus and major film roles

+After giving up singing, Cheung focused on his film career.
+He won the Best Actor at the 1991 Hong Kong Film Awards for his role in Wong Kar-Wai's Days of Being Wild (1990).
+He gained international acclaim for his role as a cross-dressing Peking opera actor in Farewell My Concubine (1993), which became the first Chinese film to win the Palme d'Or at Cannes.
+According to Chen Kaige and Lu Wei, director and scriptwriter of the film, respectively, Cheung lost Best Actor by one vote because a Cannes jury member mistook Cheung for a woman and voted him for Best Actress.

-Although Cheung quit his career as a pop singer from 1989 to 1995, he continued his music career as a songwriter.
-He composed more than ten songs during that time.
+Although Cheung quit his singing career from 1989 to 1995, he composed more than ten songs during that time.
 In 1993, he won Best Original Movie Song Award from Golden Horse Film Festival for the theme song Red Cheek, White Hair for The Bride with White Hair (as a film score composer).
-In 1995, he wrote all three theme songs for the film The Phantom Lover.
+In 1995, he wrote all three theme songs for the film The Phantom Lover (1995).
 As for songwriting, Cheung won four nominations for Best Original Movie Song Award at the Golden Horse Film Festival and Awards and two nominations for Best Original Film Song at the Hong Kong Film Awards.
-In 1998, he was a member of the jury at the 48th Berlin International Film Festival.

-1995–1999: Return to music
+1995–2003: Return to music and Passion Tour

-In 1995 Cheung signed a contract with Rock Records, returning to music as a singer.
-At the same year, he released his first post-"retirement" album, Beloved.
-Beloved achieved large market success with the award of IFPI Best Selling Album.

-In 2001, Cheung collaborated with William Chang, the art director of Wong Kar-Wai's Days of Being Wild (1991), to make his music video Bewildered, about the intimacy between two gay men.
-Japanese ballet dancer Nishijima Kazuhiro played Cheung's lover in the video.
-The music video was demonised for advocating homosexuality and was banned by TVB, but Cheung refused to edit the scenes and censor himself.